 How much exercise must a dog have every day?

-The Code states that dogs must have sufficient exercise every day to maintain their health and well-being, and it recommends at least 60 minutes a day off the lead or chain or out of the run, with freedom to explore the environment.
-However it says the ideal amount of exercise varies hugely depending on age, breed and circumstances.
+The Code states that dogs must have sufficient exercise every day to maintain their health and well-being, and it recommends at least 60 minutes a day off the lead or chain or out of the run, with the freedom to explore the environment.
+However, it says the ideal amount of exercise varies hugely depending on age, breed, and circumstances.

 Is it OK to remove dew claws?

 While not commonly done, there are restrictions on removing dogs’ dew claws.

 It is an offence to remove a front limb dew claw, or an articulated hind limb dew claw, from a dog of any age.
 You could face a criminal conviction and a fine if you do so.

 If your dog’s claws are injured, go to the veterinarian.
 Veterinarians will generally only amputate dew claws if there is injury or disease.